Our customer reviews

 LH (Luteinizing Hormone) is produced in the pituitary gland and controls important reproductive processes.
 In women, a sudden increase in LH in the middle of the cycle triggers ovulation.
 In men, LH stimulates the testes to produce testosterone.

-Abnormal LH levels can indicate disorders of the ovaries, testes, or hormonal control centers in the brain.
-The LH test is often used in cases of infertility or cycle and puberty disorders.
+Deviating LH levels can indicate disorders of the ovaries, testes, or the hormonal control centers in the brain.
+The LH test is often used in cases of unfulfilled desire for children or in cycle and puberty disorders.

 Progesterone